 - This will open a list of options including “Show All Folders.”

 - Select it, and it will display Recycle Bin.

-The only annoyance is it also reveals a bunch of folders which you might not like.
+The only annoyance is it also reveals a bunch of folders that you might not like.
 So to hide, just retrace the option in a similar way.

-Microsoft promotes its own apps to Windows consumer, and along with Start menu, and Notification panel, the advertisement appears in File Explorer as well.
+Microsoft promotes its own apps to Windows consumers, and along with the Start menu, and Notification panel, the advertisement appears in File Explorer as well.
 Even though the intentions are good, these are distracting when you are occupied with work.
 Luckily, these ads in Explorer can be disabled.

 - Open the Folder Options, then switch to View Tab.

-- Under Advanced Settings, scroll down to look for a checkbox which says “Show Sync Provider Notifications.”
+- Under Advanced Settings, scroll down to look for a checkbox that says “Show Sync Provider Notifications.”

 - Uncheck it.
 Then click ok, and all those advertisements will be gone.

 8] Miss Creating new file types?
 Here is the hack